GabeScott/standard-works-vault/General Conference/1972 April - “Finishers Wanted”.md

 We are not left without guidance to make this momentous decision.
 The Holy Bible contains those accounts, even those lessons, which, if carefully learned, will serve us well and be as a beacon light to guide our thoughts and influence our actions.
 As we read, we sympathize with those who falter.
 We honor those who finish.

 The apostle Paul likened life to a great race when he declared: “Know ye not that they which run in a race run all, but one receiveth the prize?
-So run, that ye may obtain.”
-(1 Cor.
-9:24.)
+So run, that ye may obtain.” ([[1 Corinthians 9.24|1 Cor.
+9:24]].)

-And before the words of Paul fell upon the ears of his listeners, the counsel of the preacher, even the son of David, king in Jerusalem, cautioned: “... the race is not to the swift, nor the battle to the strong. ...”
-(Eccl.
-9:11.)
+And before the words of Paul fell upon the ears of his listeners, the counsel of the preacher, even the son of David, king in Jerusalem, cautioned: “… the race is not to the swift, nor the battle to the strong. …” ([[Ecclesiastes 9.11|Eccl.
+9:11]].)

 Could the son of David have been referring to his own father?
 Judged by any standards, the greatest king Israel ever had was David.
 Anointed by Samuel, he was honored by the Lord.

 In the first flush of his incredible triumphs, David rode the crest of popularity.
-As he achieved fresh victories, the women greeted him with a new song: “...
-Saul hath slain his thousands, and David his ten thousands.”
-(1 Sam.
-18:7.)
-In adoration the people exclaimed: “Behold, we are thy bone and thy flesh.”
-(2 Sam.
-5:1.)
+As he achieved fresh victories, the women greeted him with a new song: “… Saul hath slain his thousands, and David his ten thousands.” ([[1 Samuel 18.7|1 Sam.
+18:7]].)
+In adoration the people exclaimed: “Behold, we are thy bone and thy flesh.” ([[2 Samuel 5.1|2 Sam.
+5:1]].)

 Power he won.
 Peace he lost.

 It happened one evening when David was walking upon the roof of the king’s house that he saw from the roof a woman bathing, and the woman was very beautiful.

 “And David sent and inquired after the woman.
-And one said, Is not this Bathsheba, ... the wife of Uriah the Hittite?”
-So “David sent messengers, and took her. ...”
-(2 Sam.
-11:3–4.)
+And one said, Is not this Bathsheba, … the wife of Uriah the Hittite?”
+So “David sent messengers, and took her. …” ([[2 Samuel 11.3|2 Sam.
+11:3–4]][[2 Samuel 11.4|]].)

-The gross sin of adultery was followed by yet another: “...
-Set ye Uriah in the forefront of the hottest battle, and retire ye from him, that he may be smitten, and die.”
-(2 Sam.
-11:15.)
+The gross sin of adultery was followed by yet another: “… Set ye Uriah in the forefront of the hottest battle, and retire ye from him, that he may be smitten, and die.” ([[2 Samuel 11.15|2 Sam.
+11:15]].)
 Lust and power had triumphed.

-David’s rebuke came from the Lord God of Israel: “... thou hast killed Uriah the Hittite with the sword, and hast taken his wife to be thy wife. ...
-Now therefore the sword shall never depart from thine house. ...”
-(2 Sam.
-12:9–10.)
+David’s rebuke came from the Lord God of Israel: “… thou hast killed Uriah the Hittite with the sword, and hast taken his wife to be thy wife. … Now therefore the sword shall never depart from thine house. …” ([[2 Samuel 12.9|2 Sam.
+12:9–10]][[2 Samuel 12.10|]].)

 David commenced well the race, then faltered and failed to finish his course.